IHE/ITI.DeIdHandbook/DeID-handbook.md

 ### Advantages and Disadvantages

 Generalization can be a computationally simple approach, but statistical characteristics are lost.
 Fuzzing should be preferred when practical.

-## Longitudinal Consistency Constraints
+## 4.4 Longitudinal Consistency Constraints

 It is often essential to preserve date/time relationships, order number relationships, etc. When the intended use will examine many related data records preserving these relationships may be important.
 We refer to this objective as “longitudinal consistency”.

 This constraint affects both fuzzing and generalization algorithms.
 If order numbers are being fuzzed with random different unique order numbers, then all of the order number substitutions must be consistent.
 If the date and time values are being fuzzed, then all of the related records must be fuzzed by the same time change.
 Note that fuzzing time information can be sensitive to how time order and accuracy affect the intended use for the resulting dataset.

-### Applicability
+### 4.4.1 Applicability

 This algorithm is potentially applicable to any fuzzing algorithm.
 It most often arises for dates, times, locations, and identifiers like order numbers.

-### Other Considerations
+### 4.4.2 Other Considerations

 The extent to which longitudinal consistency matters is very sensitive to details of the intended use.
 DICOM objects make extensive use of UIDs for references to other objects.
 These references often must be preserved in order to maintain the usability of the collection of images created in a study.
 The de-identification process must consider whether original UIDs can be re-used, or whether new UIDs should be created.

-## Recoverable Substitution
+## 4.5 Recoverable Substitution

 There may be a requirement that original values be recoverable.
 There are two basic approaches to solving this problem:

 - Escrow

 - Encrypted original information

 There have been many attempts to use one-way functions to accomplish this goal.
 These have repeatedly failed in the field because they are very vulnerable to dictionary attacks and have other weaknesses.

 Escrow is widely used in clinical trials.
 The most common example is replacement of an original patient ID and issuing hospital ID with a clinical subject ID and a clinical trial ID.
 The organization that de-identifies the data assigns the clinical IDs without using the original ID information, so that all linkage to the old information is broken.
 It preserves a record of the assignment used and keeps this separate and secret.
 If the original patient information is needed, it can be obtained from the clinical trial information.

 Some data formats, e.g., DICOM, include an option to have a “modified elements sequence”.
 The original information values can be provided in encrypted form along with the de-identified data.
 Managing the key and disclosure control for this kind of data record is considerably more complex than managing an escrow process, so this has proven to be of limited use.

-## Text Processing
+## 4.6 Text Processing

 There are repeated attempts to provide natural text de-identification algorithms.
 At this time there is no demonstrated successful general purpose algorithm.

 Teaching files are often in text form.
 The de-identification is typically done by the educators preparing these files.
 They are aware of the full medical context and able to paraphrase the text so that the original patient identity is obscured while preserving the educational requirements.

-## Pass-through
+## 4.7 Pass-through

 The data that must be preserved will be passed through without modification.

-## De-identification datatype/algorithm matrix
+## 4.8 De-identification Datatype/Algorithm Matrix

-A spreadsheet indicating which algorithms might be applied to what kinds of data is published along with this handbook at
-<http://www.ihe.net/Technical_Frameworks/#IT>.
-For each kind of data,
-(e.g., person name, candidate) de-identification algorithms are indicated.
+A spreadsheet indicating which algorithms might be applied to what kinds of data is published along with this handbook at <http://www.ihe.net/Technical_Frameworks/#IT>.
+For each kind of data, (e.g., person name, candidate) de-identification algorithms are indicated.
 For some of these, (e.g., Medications) it shows “c/n/t” to indicate that this information may be coded, numeric, or text, and that different algorithms may be appropriate for the different forms.

-# Process
+# 5 Process

 Projects that need de-identification or pseudonymization should follow these steps to define the de-identification process that is appropriate for the project’s intended uses of the de-identified data.

 1. Requirements Definition: Define the data needed.
 This is not always a simple binary decision.
 Some data elements will be useful but not critical for the project purposes.
 There may be a need to tradeoff between procedural privacy protections and protection through de-identification.
 There may be tradeoffs between data fidelity and privacy protection.
 This may involve negotiation.

 2. De-identification Design: Design and document the de-identification and procedural protection approach.
 This includes designing the data flows, identifying special considerations, procedural steps like the use of intermediaries, etc.

 3. Confirmation and Validation: Confirm the ability to both satisfy the data needs and the ability to adequately protect patient privacy and security.
 Confirmation often includes an independent design review and validation.

 4. Implementation: This may be configuration of established tools and use of existing procedures.
 This may involve software development and creating new operational procedures.

 5. Process Validation: The process and procedures must be validated with test data and dry-run operations.
 It is not appropriate to go operational without validation.

 6. Periodic review during operation: At regular intervals the process and procedures should be re-evaluated.
 Threats evolve and technology changes, which may require changes to the de-identification process.
 There should also be a review of problem reports.
 An appropriate corrective action and preventative action process should be in place and its appropriate use verified.

-## Step 1 – Requirements Design
+## 5.1 Step 1 – Requirements Design

 The intended uses of the data determine the extent of de-identification and risk.
 Clearly define the specific data needed for the intended use.
 The reason for each data element that is needed should be documented.
 That will determine what data is preserved (pass through), what data is removed (e.g., redacted), and what data is obscured (e.g., fuzzed).

 Data elements that are direct identifiers (e.g., Name, Address, Phone Number, SSN) are usually removed but substitute identifiers may be needed.
 Sometimes the intended use requires a consistent identifier.
 If this is needed then a pseudonym will be needed.
 Sometimes these pseudonyms can be assigned in a non-reversible way.
 Sometimes the potential benefits to the patient make a reversible pseudonym desirable (e.g., after a clinical trial the patient may be informed of their previously blinded treatment and given recommendations).
 Other data elements that are identifiers (e.g., insurance, payment) may be unnecessary and fully removed.

 Data elements that are structured, coded, and needed by the intended use are generally left in place.
 If the data is not needed, it should be removed.
 The resulting dataset may be statistically evaluated to identify whether the data would still be identifying.
 If it is identifying and the identifying data elements are necessary, the resulting dataset will still need to be protected as PHI.

 Data elements that are NOT structured or coded (e.g., text comments) are generally removed.

 This leaves data elements that are 'Indirect Identifiers', that is they could be used to re-identify the data.
 For example, Latanya Sweeney from CMU used Date-of-Birth, Current ZIP Code, and Sex to achieve a high percentage of patient re-identification.
 Where these data elements are not needed, they should be removed.
 If the data is needed, a fuzzing algorithm may be acceptable for the secondary use.

 It is important to consider the option that the resulting data will still be considered PHI.
 There are many internal uses, such as Cancer Board reviews, where a de-identification step is taken to reduce the risk of accidental disclosures and bias.
 The de-identified data could still be easily re-identified, so it must still be protected as PHI.
 But, the risks of accidental disclosure can be greatly reduced by removing all the unnecessary identifiers.

 The result of a requirements design is a document.
 The following outline is suggested:

 1\.
 Project Scope